Gonorrhoea

 Treatment advice

-- Reduced susceptibility to the first line treatment of IMI Ceftriaxone and Azithromycin is emerging in urban Australia.
+- Reduced susceptibility to the first-line treatment of intramuscular injection ceftriaxone and azithromycin is emerging in urban Australia.

 - Dual antibiotic treatment is recommended to create a pharmacological barrier to the development of more widespread resistance to treatment.

-- If a patient has an intrauterine device (IUD), leave IUD in place and treat as recommended.
+- If a patient has an intrauterine device (IUD), leave it in place and treat as recommended.
 Seek specialist advice as needed.

 Other immediate management